Understanding Workflows

 • Workflows have a consistent structure: Input, Processing, Output

-• Choose Sequential mode for simplicity, DAG mode for parallel execution
+• Choose Sequential mode for simplicity, DAG mode for parallel runs

 • Data flows automatically between connected nodes

-• Use the execution inspector to debug and understand data flow
+• Use the run inspector to debug and understand data flow